Living in Wigan

 Overview

 Greater Manchester town with rugby league heritage, affordable property, and pier quarter revival.
-Located in North West, Wigan has a population of approximately 105,601 residents, making it a mid-sized town by UK standards.
+Located in North West, Wigan has a population of approximately 105,601 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is WN1.

 Wigan sits within North West and is well connected to neighbouring areas.
-The local property market is at the entry-level end of the spectrum, with a median price of £162k that is 42% below the North West average of £280k.
+The local property market is at the entry-level end of the spectrum, with a median price of £180k that is 38% below the North West average of £289k.
 The area has a above average crime rate compared to similar areas.

 Key facts about Wigan

-• Good public transport connections
+• Excellent public transport links

 • Nearest station: Wigan North Western